-In the Spring of 2017, in the process of developing CHAMP’s new website, we realized that we knew little about the beginnings and history of CHAMP.
+In the Spring of 2017, while developing CHAMP’s new website, we realized that we knew little about the beginnings and history of CHAMP.
 So, on May 2, 2017, early members Susan Bell, Chris Allen, Judy Fitzpatrick, Bill Fitzpatrick, Sally McGrath, and Joanie McSweeney came together at Sally McGrath’s home to help recreate the early days of the organization.
 Terry Brown (CHAMP President) and Kathleen Brown (CHAMP Secretary) were also present.

 What follows is the result of their memories and conversation.